 Do you really need anti-virus app for an Apple Mac OS X laptop?
 The answer is Yes and No, depending on your computing habits, if the device is not hooked onto the internet, your chances of being infected is minimal.
 Having said that, your odds of having your Mac OSX infected is close to zero even if it is hooked to the internet.
 Without further ado, here are the top 3 reason why you need to install an antivirus on a mac:

-- If you install Microsoft Windows on your Mac.
+- If you installed Microsoft Windows on your Mac.

-- If you visit not so safe websites.
+- If you visited a few not so safe websites.

-- If you download and install many third party software.
+- If you downloaded and installed many third party software.

 - Full on-access scanning – scans files for any infection at the time they are accessed

 - On-demand scanning – scheduled or ad-hoc scans of your system

 - Integrated mail protection – stops infections at one of the main access points

 - Virus Chest – a place for safe storage of infected or suspicious files, to prevent further virus spreading